joachimschaaf/dockerdemo/README.md

 We want to build a Docker image with a Postgres database.
 An example `Dockerfile` can be found in the directory `dockerfile`.

-*Q: what does the ENV command?
+*Q: where does the base image come from?
+What does the ENV command?
 Why multiple lines with \ ?*

 ## Build Docker image